Trending Christmas Tree Colour ideas in 2026 That You’ll Love

 Timeless Classic: Deep Red, Forest Green, Gold

 Despite shifting trends, some combinations remain eternal favourites.
-The classic red and gold pairing continues trending in 2025, with modern updates.
+The classic red and gold pairing continues trending with modern updates.

 This recognizable trio remains at the top of my personal list after trying numerous colour schemes over the years.

-- Mix textures—velvet red bows with matte green baubles create depth
+- Mix Velvet textured red bows with Gold droplet baubles

-- Thread gold ribbon through branches for instant elegance
+- Thread Gold ribbon through branches for instant elegance under £6

 Snowy Winter White’s, Silver and Blue